gimite/web-socket-js/README.txt

 * How to try

+Assuming you have Web server (e.g. Apache) running at http://example.com/ .

 - Download web_socket.rb from:
   http://github.com/gimite/web-socket-ruby/tree/master
-- Run sample Web Socket server (echo server) with:
+- Run sample Web Socket server (echo server) in example.com with: (#1)
-  $ ruby web-socket-ruby/lib/web_socket.rb server ws://localhost:10081
+  $ ruby web-socket-ruby/samples/echo_server.rb example.com 10081
 - If your server already provides socket policy file at port 843, modify the file to allow access to port 10081.
 Otherwise you can skip this step.
 See below for details.
 - Publish the web-socket-js directory with your Web server (e.g. put it in ~/public_html).
-- If you run your Web Socket server on remote host, change host name of ws://localhost:10081 in sample.html.
+- Change ws://localhost:10081 to ws://example.com:10081 in sample.html.
 - Open sample.html in your browser.
 - After "onopen" is shown, input something, click [Send] and confirm echo back.

+#1: First argument of echo_server.rb means that it accepts Web Socket connection from HTML pages in example.com.

 * How to debug